nghiango1/hello/c/arrayGetLength/README.md

 # Array length

-Keyword: c/c++ runtimes, heap, memory, ctf, security
+Keyword: c/c++ runtimes, heap, memory, ctf, security, docker, container

 I stumble upon this question: "Is it possible to get the length of a array in that have been send as ref in a function?".
 With the background from security (and a CTF enjoyer), my answer is "Yes" and here is how I done it step by step